Form Controls

 addTime (string|int $name, $label=null, bool $withSeconds=false): DateTimeControl

-Adds a field that allows the user to easily input time consisting of hours, minutes, and optionally seconds (class DateTimeControl).
+Adds a field that allows the user to easily enter a time consisting of hours, minutes, and optionally seconds (class DateTimeControl).

-For the default value, it accepts either objects implementing the DateTimeInterface, a string with time, or a number representing a UNIX timestamp.
+As a default value, it accepts objects implementing the DateTimeInterface, a string containing time, or a number representing a UNIX timestamp.
 Only the time information from these inputs is used; the date is ignored.
-The same applies to the Min, Max, or Range rule arguments, which define the minimum and maximum allowed time.
-If the minimum value set is higher than the maximum, a time range spanning midnight is created.
+The same applies to the arguments of the Min, Max, or Range rules, which define the minimum and maximum allowed times.
+If the set minimum value is higher than the maximum, a time range spanning midnight is created.

 $form->addTime('time', 'Time:', withSeconds: true)

-By default, it returns a DateTimeImmutable object (with date of January 1, year 1).
+By default, it returns a DateTimeImmutable object (with the date set to January 1, year 1).
 Using the setFormat() method, you can specify a text format:

 $form->addTime('time', 'Time:')